-Here’s how to show, add, and edit musical notes in GarageBand on Mac and iOS.
+Here’s how to show, add, and edit musical notes in GarageBand on Mac, iPad, and iPhone.

 Working with musical notes on Mac